 Floppycatter Recommended

-This is a lightweight litter that has a couple of recommendations from Floppycatters, although it’s not super-clear on its ingredients so definitely be careful.
-It contains clay along with natural mineral product and activated charcoal to help with odor control.
+This is a lightweight litter that has a couple of recommendations from Floppycatters.
+However, its ingredients could be more straightforward, so be careful.
+It contains clay, natural mineral products, and activated charcoal to help with odor control.

-You shouldn’t switch to a new type of cat litter just because you want to, or because another one sounds better.
+You shouldn’t switch to a new cat litter just because you want to or because another one sounds better.

-But there are some times where you might want to switch litter:
+But there are some times when you might want to switch litter:

 - When moving to a clumping litter from your kitten’s first litter